EugeneCore/litebase/readme.md

 A simple document oriented database for Node.js.
 It uses a standart fs module to interact with files.
-Can be used in small projects and not scalable in the current state.

 ## Structure

 Litebase works with collections of documents.
 At the moment of the first document saving, a storage folder will be created next to Litebase index.js.
 All collections will be stored inside the storage folder.
-Each collection will be stored in a separate file and contain an array of document objects.
+Each collection will be stored in one separate file and contain an array of documents.
 Every document will have an _id, unique within the one collection.

-For example, a possible collection "users" would be stored by:
+For example, a possible collection "users" would be stored here:

 ```
 project